Australian white ibis: Description

 The Australian white ibis is a fairly large ibis species, around 65–75 cm long and has a bald black head and neck and a long black downcurved beak, measuring over 16.7 cm in the male, and under in the female.
 There is some sexual dimorphism in size, as the slightly heavier male weighs 1.7–2.5 kg compared to the 1.4–1.9 kg female.
 As a comparison, the American white ibis generally attains 1 kg in weight.
 The body plumage is white, although it may become brown-stained.
 Inner secondary plumes are displayed as lacy black "tail" feathers.
 The upper tail becomes yellow when the bird is breeding.
 The legs and feet are dark and red skin is visible on the underside of the wing.
 Immature birds have shorter bills.
 The head and neck are feathered in juveniles.

 The call is a long croak.

 The Australian white ibis reaches sexual maturity in three years, and can reach twenty-eight years of age.

 Distribution

 The Australian white ibis is widespread in eastern, northern and south-western Australia.
 It occurs in marshy wetlands, often near open grasslands and has become common in Australian east-coast city parks and rubbish dumps in the urban areas of Wollongong, Sydney, Perth, the Gold Coast, Brisbane and Townsville.
 Historically, it was rare in urban areas – the first visits were noted after drought drove birds eastwards in the late 1970s, and there were no breeding records in Sydney until the 1980s.

 The Macquarie Marshes in north-western New South Wales used to be one of the main breeding areas of the bird, with 11,000 nests reported in 1998.
 However, since 2000, none have been reported breeding there.
 The species is absent from Tasmania.

+Populations are known to have boomed, particularly in urban areas, in the 1970s, early 2000s, and around 2010.
+However, there is no national monitoring of the species, and therefore no official population counts.